pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 Davidson: "... attentional distraction, mind wandering, as well as reification of the self, believing the thoughts that we have about ourselves as a true depiction of reality, considering them to be true--That you see in depressed people, for example.
 One of the characteristics of depression is that negative self-thoughts are actually taken to be a veridical description of who the individual is. ...
 This whole idea we call experiential fusion, where you have the experience of being completely fused with the thought, rather than having a quality of meta-awareness, which is knowing that there is actually a thought occurring and being able to see it as a thought.--And that's something that of course we know can be taught through the kinds of contemplative practices that we're considering.--And one of the most important findings really is the finding that meta-awareness can be strengthened...recognizing that a thought is a thought rather than being swept up in its content."
 Goleman: "One of the main principles of cognitive therapy is that you don't have to believe your thoughts.
 That's a very revolutionary idea for most of us."
 --Sam Harris, Richie Davidson, Danny Goleman #111

+"It was worse than an illusion; it was a half-truth.
+Right?
+So it's very hard to debunk a half-truth, 'cause you're always in touch with the half that's true."
+--Sam Harris, #381

 "Live in truth."
 --ethos of Vaclav Havel